 Hooray!
 Carnaval (that’s the Portuguese spelling) season is well and truly under way!
 I’ve been posting up a few photos from the bloco I went to last Sunday on the Eat Rio Facebook page, but I think it’s time I said a little more about this quintessentially Brazilian festival.

-The main days of Carnaval are from Friday to Tuesday – the exact date changes each year.
+The main days of Carnaval are from Saturday to Wednesday – the exact date changes each year (the closing Wednesday is Ash Wednesday).
 This year it will run from 17th-21st February (check out the dates for future years here).
 I say “main days” because Carnaval actually kicked off weeks ago!

 In much the same way that back home, people put plans on hold in the run-up to Christmas, many people in Brazil put a lot of things on hold in the whole period between New Year and Carnaval (I’ve heard several business owners bemoan this reduction in productivity!).
 I’m not sure about the cause and effect relationship here, but many people use this ‘quiet time’ to go to the many blocos that are held in the weeks before Carnaval kicks off.